MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 -   Delete all existing sales orders for bicycles.
 -   Create one sales order for 10 bicycles at EAST location.
--   Delete all planned and firm planned works orders.
+-   Delete all planned and firm planned production orders.
 Do not delete started orders with entries that are already posted.

  As a rule, use the suggested data in this walkthrough because this data has the necessary records.